emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 (and GitHub) <https://github.com/Ravenbrook/mps/issues/98>`_ and that will greatly simplify this procedure.

+This procedure assumes a pull request has been received via GitHub, but that dependency is light.
+The procedure can be varied for other sources, even where the "pull request" is received by email or some other traceable document.

 This document was created as a combination of the process improvement steps from our Perforce-based "Memory Pool System branching and merging procedures" [GDR_2014-01-09]_ with Gareth Rees' email